 Papers & Work in Progress

 - [Paper on Evolutionary Debunking and Higher-Order Evidence of Error] (under review)

-- [Paper on Evolutionary Debunking and Companion in Guilt Strategies] (in progress)
+- [Paper on Evolutionary Debunking and Companion in Guilt Strategies] (under review)

 - [Paper on Evolutionary Debunking, Reliability and Epistemic Luck] (in progress)